 For materials, organic textures such as bricks and wood are integrated with concrete and glass, creating a more welcoming office atmosphere.
 Corduroy and velvet are also making a comeback, as seen in its reintroduction in furniture in recent years.

 - Interactive Interiors

-Employees can kick off that dozy hours with fun and engaging media walls.
+Employees can kick off those dozy hours with fun and engaging media walls.
 These tactile features can be installed along the office hallways, lounge area, and pantry rooms.